fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 observations per series, a side-by-side split is more feasible in our case.

-In this chapter, we\'re focusing on forecasting traffic for 50 days.
+In this lab, we\'re focusing on forecasting traffic for 50 days.
 So, we must first split the last 50 days of each series from the rest, as seen in the following code, before splitting the training and validation
 set: